Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Results and discussion

-These results are confirmed when AC busbars 2 and 4 are split in the same test case, as shown in Table~\ref{table:AC_BS_2_4} with the final topology included in the right-hand side of Fig.~\ref{fig:comparison}. \textit{LPAC-BS} proves to be significantly faster than the \textit{AC-BS big M} formulation while maintaining AC-feasibility.
-Its objective value is still higher than the \textit{AC-BS big M} formulation, but lower than the \textit{AC-BS} and \textit{AC-OPF}.
-In addition, similarly to the previous case with one busbar being split, the \textit{AC-BS} reduces the total generation costs compared to the \textit{AC-OPF} one, proving the value of splitting busbars.
-However, the \textit{AC-BS} costs are still higher than the \textit{AC-BS big M} one.
-Note that both cases in Fig.~\ref{fig:comparison} split the busbars when given the chance.
+These results are confirmed by Table~\ref{table:AC_BS_2_4} when all the AC busbars can be split in the same test case, with no maximum limit on the amount of busbars to be split.
+The final AC-BS big M topology is included on the right-hand side of Fig.~\ref{fig:comparison}.
+Even in this case, LPAC-BS proves to be significantly faster than the AC-BS big M while maintaining AC-feasibility.
+Its objective value is still higher than the AC-BS big M formulation, but lower than the AC-OPF.
+In addition, similarly to the previous case with one busbar being split, the AC-BS big M reduces further the total generation costs compared to the AC-OPF one, proving the value of splitting busbars.
+Note that while the LPAC-BS formulation keeps the topology optimized in Table~\ref{table:AC_BS_2}, the AC-BS big M finds a new optimal topology by splitting busbar 3.

-When extended to a larger network, the \textit{LPAC-BS} is still the fastest model.
+When extended to a larger network, the LPAC-BS is still the fastest model.
 In Table~\ref{table:AC_DC_BS_bigger}, the BS results are shown for several test cases with AC and DC busbars being split.
+All the AC-BS big M, SOC-BS, QC-BS, and LPAC-BS followed the same trends as Table~\ref{table:AC_BS_2} and Table~\ref{table:AC_BS_2_4}.
+Since the convex relaxations do not lead to significant decreases in the total generation costs, they are not included in the remainder of the section.

-As all the \textit{AC-BS}, \textit{AC-BS big M}, \textit{SOC-BS}, \textit{QC-BS} and \textit{LPAC-BS} followed the same trend as Table~\ref{table:AC_BS_2} and Table~\ref{table:AC_BS_2_4}, only the AC-BS ref and \textit{LPAC-BS} are included here.
-Note how splitting AC busbars leads to lower generation cost for all the \textit{AC-BS} cases shown in Table~\ref{table:AC_BS_2_4}.
-Besides case 39-buses, the \textit{LPAC-BS} model is AC-feasible and has lower generation costs than the \textit{AC-OPF} model in all test cases.
-Furthermore, its computational time is 10 to 30 times lower than the \textit{AC-BS big M} model.
-These results suggest that there are clear benefits in terms of cost savings associated with BS and that the \textit{LPAC-BS} model can provide an AC-feasible solution in a lower time compared to the \textit{AC-BS} model.
-Splitting DC busbars leads to better objective values for case39-buses and 588-buses, while they provide no added value in the other cases.
-As each test case does not have an extended multi-terminal DC grid, these results confirm the potential benefit of splitting DC busbars and will be further investigated with more relevant test cases.
-Note that, even if OTS is allowed during BS, no grid elements are disconnected from the split busbars in any simulation.
+In Table~\ref{table:AC_BS_2_4}, splitting AC busbars leads to lower generation costs for all the AC-BS big M test cases.
+Besides case 39-buses, the LPAC-BS model is AC-feasible and has lower generation costs than the AC-OPF model in all test cases.
+Furthermore, its computational time is 10 to more than 200 times lower than the AC-BS big M model.
+These results suggest that there are clear benefits in terms of cost savings associated with BS and that the LPAC-BS model can provide an AC-feasible solution in a lower time compared to the AC-BS model.